zype/zype.github.io/api_docs/categories.md

 --------- | -------- | ----
-id        | Filter records by ID | String id!       | Exclude records by ID | String order     | Sort records in ascending or descending order (Example: asc/desc) | String page | The page number of records to return (Example: 1) | Integer per_page | The number of records to return (Example: 10) | Integer
+id        | Filter records by ID | String id!       | Exclude records by ID | String friendly_title | Filter records by their SEO friendly title | String order     | Sort records in ascending or descending order (Example: asc/desc) | String page | The page number of records to return (Example: 1) | Integer per_page | The number of records to return (Example: 10) | Integer